yurijGagarin/Solidity_git_test/README.txt

-I created this Git repository to check how Remix IDE work with git and to make a little practise using Git
+I created this Git repository to check how Remix IDE work with git and to make a little practise using Git.